 You began your career as a journalist and you have been a features editor at the Guardian and a literary editor at the Sunday Times.
 What prompted you to become a novelist?

 I loved working in newspapers, writing and editing and being part of a team, but I’d always wanted to write a novel.
 When I was on maternity leave with my second child, I thought I’d have a quiet go without anyone noticing.
 I sent the first few chapters to an agent and when several publishers wanted to publish it, I took the gamble to leave my job and write full time.
-I’m so thrilled I did; it’s a quieter life, but I’ve loved every minute of it.
+I’m so thrilled I did; it’s a quieter life, but I’ve love every minute of it.